carloshzoghbi/AKS-IngressLink/README.md

 # 3. Create a Kali VM

 - On the Azure portal go to your Resource Group, click and enter on it.
-- Click on Create
+- Click on 'Create'
-- Click on Virtual machine
+- Click on 'Virtual machine'
 - Fill in and choose the following configuration:
   - Virtual machine name: kali
   - Region: Select the region you chose when you created the RG